 a, about, all, am, an, and, are, as, at, be, been, but, by, called, can, come, could, day, did, do, down, each, find, first, for, from, get, go, had, has, have, he, her, him, his, how, I, if, in, into, is, it, its, like, long, look, made, make, many, may, more, my, no, not, now, number, of, on, one, or, other, out, part, people, said, see, she, so, some, than, that, the, their, them, then, there, these, they, this, time, to, two, up, use, was, water, way, we, were, what, when, which, who, will, with, words, would, write, you, your

 As with anything, practice makes perfect and it takes time!
-Introduce one teaching method and/or activity at a time to see how your child responds.
+Introduce one teaching method and/or activity at a time by adding it to your homeschool schedule or classroom reading block.
 Then feel free to use these ideas as a springboard for creating your own engaging learning activities!